philipjohn/o-neill/README.md

 1. Clone or download this repo
 1. Get rid of the .git directory (if you cloned) to remove the template's history
 1. Open up .gitignore and uncomment lines 6 and 10-15
-1. Remove the example plugins from composer.json (DON'T remove WordPress)
+1. Remove the example plugins from composer.json, if you want to (DON'T remove WordPress)
-1. `composer install` to install WordPress and any dependent plugins/themes
 1. `git init`
 1. `git add *`
 1. `git commit -m "First commit"`
+1. `composer install` to install WordPress and any dependent plugins/themes
+1. Open up secrets/environment.php and check which environment you want to set
+1. Open up secrets/keys.php and provide new salts and database credentials
 1. Develop you project, adding your custom plugins/themes as relevant
 1. Update .gitignore to make sure that your custom code isn't ignored